kucrut/kc-settings/readme.txt

 Donate link: http://kucrut.org/
 Tags: theme-options, plugin-options, settings, options, term-meta, category-meta, post-meta, custom-fields, user-meta, attachment
 Requires at least: 3.2.1
-Tested up to: 3.3-beta2
+Tested up to: 3.3
 Stable tag: 2.5

-Easily create plugin/theme settings page, custom fields metaboxes and term meta settings.
+Easily create plugin/theme settings page, custom fields metaboxes and term/user meta settings.

 == Description ==

 With this plugin, you can easily create a settings/options page for you theme or plugin.
 You can also create metaboxes for post custom fields, and add some metadata to the terms.

+If you have created your settings manually prior to version 2.5 of this plugin, please review the sample files and make the needed changes.

 == Installation ==